LauraMayock/The-happy-reader/README.md

 ![The happy Reader]()

-OPENING PARAGRAPH-
+The Happy Reader is a Childrens Book Search and Review website, for users who would like to look up book reviews to help them decide the next book best suited for their child, and in turn to leave reviews on books to help others.
+Hopefully this well help your child grow a love for books that will last through out their life.

-You can view the live site here - <a href="" target="_blank"> The happy reader </a>
+You can view the live site here - <a href="https://the-happy-reader.herokuapp.com/" target="_blank"> The happy reader </a>

 # Objective

-The aim of this site is to deliver an interactive website that users can engage with via a user log in system to acess a book database in which they can engage with to leave comments, search books, bookmark their favourite books.
+The aim of this site is to deliver an interactive website that users can engage with via a user log in system to acess a book database in which they can engage with to leave comments and search books for books is perfecrt for their child.

 [Back to top](<#contents>)